AkashSkySingh/InFINiWars/README.md

 There are many directions this **Space Invaders** replica could eventually go.
 Some anticipated updates are:

+- [ ] Increasing movement and fire-back rate from "Invaders"
 - [ ] Add options for different modes and player-limitations
-- [ ] Add dynamic enemy movement and reponse fire
-- [ ] Introduce dynamic canvas schemes (e.g. every level progresses in color palette and functionality, so retro to modern gameplay)
+- [ ] Introduce dynamic canvas schemes from retro to modern